 Sociology Research Institute

-Each year, the Department of Sociology celebrates graduate and undergraduate student research and achievements at the Sociology Research Institute (SRI).
-This academic festival provides an opportunity for our graduate and undergraduate students to present their research in a professional meeting format.
-We honor the achievements of students, faculty, and staff in research, teaching, and service and invite our alumni and friends to campus to reflect on the accomplishments of a tremendous group of students, faculty, and staff.
-If you have any questions, please email email@example.com.
+Each year, the Department of Sociology celebrates graduate and undergraduate student research at the Sociology Research Institute (SRI).
+This academic festival provides an opportunity for our students to present their research in a professional meeting format.
+Honoring the achievements of our students and faculty, we invite our alumni and friends to reflect on a tremendous group of scholars and their cutting-edge research, teaching, and service.